The-OpenROAD-Project/OpenROAD/src/gpl/README.md

 - `-initial_place_max_fanout`: set net escape condition in initial place when 'fanout >= initial_place_max_fanout'.
 Default value is 200.
 Allowed values are `[1-MAX_INT, int]`.
 - `-timing_driven_net_reweight_overflow`: set overflow threshold for timing-driven net reweighting.
 Allowed values are `tcl list of [0-100, int]`.
 - `-verbose_level`: set verbose level for RePlAce.
 Default value is 1.
 Allowed values are `[0-5, int]`.
+- `-force_cpu`: Force to use CPU solver no matter if GPU is enabled during the compiling time.

 `-timing_driven` does a virtual `repair_design` to find slacks and